egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 #### Examples of `internal` conjunctions

-- Crops accounted for a significant proportion of heavy metals dietary intake. **The reasons are two fold**. **Firstly (TEXT-SEQUENCE)**, crops are the bottom positions of many food chains and food webs. **Secondly (TEXT-SEQUENCE)**, vegetables are one of the major dietary components of Hong Kong people.
+- Crops accounted for a significant proportion of heavy metals dietary intake.
+The reasons are **two fold (TEXT-SEQUENCE)**. **Firstly (TEXT-SEQUENCE)**, crops are the bottom positions of many food chains and food webs. **Secondly (TEXT-SEQUENCE)**, vegetables are one of the major dietary components of Hong Kong people.

 - To this point we have looked at clauses and their elements from the perspective of discourse.
 Grammarians, **on the other hand (Comparative)**, look at elements of clauses from the perspective of the grammar.